AdaGold/pets-api/README.md

     - age: integer
     - about: string
     - vaccinated: boolean
-- `PUT /pets/1/vaccinated` - update status of vaccination of a specific pet, by id
+- `PUT /pets/1/vaccinated` - Updates status of vaccination of a specific pet, by id
   - Acceptable Params:
     - vaccinated: boolean
-- `PUT /pets/1/dibs` - update pet with owner, by pet id
+- `PUT /pets/1/dibs` - Update pet with owner, by pet id
   - Acceptable Params:
     - owner: string
-- `DELETE /pets/1` to delete a pet, by id
+- `DELETE /pets/:pet_id` where `:pet_id` is a pet id, such as `1`.
+Deletes a pet, by id